 Wind Concerns Ontario is a coalition of individuals and grassroots citizen’s groups from across Ontario.
 Wind Concerns Ontario is incorporated with Industry Canada, and receives no funding other than membership fees and donations.We are a strictly volunteer organization and, save for legal advisors, rely on the dedicated work of members of citizen groups throughout Ontario.

 Our Leadership Team

 Board of Directors

-Wind Concerns Ontario has a Board consisting of nine members currently representing all areas of Ontario.
+Wind Concerns Ontario has a Board consisting of seven members currently representing all areas of Ontario.